Thou Shalt Not Kill (TV series)

 Thou Shalt Not Kill (Italian: Non uccidere) is an Italian crime drama television series starring Miriam Leone.
 The first season aired in Italy on Rai 3 in 2017, while the second season premiered on Rai's streaming service RaiPlay.
 Each season consists of 12 episodes.
 In the U.S. and U.K., the series is available on Walter Presents.
 This series aired on American PBS stations in fall 2019, and again in 2021.

 Synopsis

 Thou Shalt Not Kill is an Italian detective drama set in Turin.
 The series follows Valeria Ferro, who investigates murders with the help of her colleagues in the police department, while also uncovering secrets from her own family's past.
 Valeria's mother was imprisoned for killing her husband when Valeria was a child.

-The show also explores Valeria's complex relationships with her family and colleagues, which often intersect, especially since her mother was convicted by the same police department in which Valeria works.
+The show also explores Valeria's complex relationships with her family and colleagues, which often intersect, especially since her mother was arrested by the same police department in which Valeria works.